Nurse-Family Partnership (NFP)®

 Theoretical approach

 Nurse-Family Partnership® (NFP) is a home visiting model shaped by attachment theory, human ecology theory, and social-cognitive or self-efficacy theory.
-The model is client-centered, and client-identified goals drive it.
-NFP nurse home visitors use input from parents, nursing experience, nursing practice, and model-specific resources – coupled with the principles of motivational interviewing – to promote low-income, first-time mothers’ health during pregnancy, care of their child, and own personal growth and development.
+The model is client-centered and driven by goals the client identifies.
+NFP nurse home visitors (referred to as NFP nurses) combine input from parents, nursing experience, nursing practice, and model-specific resources with principles of motivational interviewing to serve first-time parents with low incomes.
+The model promotes the parent’s health during pregnancy, care of the child, and personal growth and development.

 Model services

-The NFP model includes one-on-one home visits between a registered nurse educated in the NFP model and the client.
-The NFP nurse home visitor visits the client in her home (permanent or temporary), as defined by the client, or in a location of her choice.
+The NFP model includes one-on-one home visits with a registered nurse educated in the NFP model.
+The NFP nurse visits the client in their permanent or temporary home, as defined by the client, or in a location of the client’s choice.

-Nurse home visitors provide the NFP intervention through the nursing process, clinical assessment, and individualized goal-setting with the client.
-Nurses use visit-to-visit guidelines to support clients’ goals and meet the individual needs of families.
+NFP nurses provide the intervention through the nursing process, clinical assessment, and individualized goal setting with the client.
+NFP nurses use visit-to-visit guidelines to support clients’ goals and meet each family’s needs.

 Model intensity and length

 NFP nurses partner with their clients to determine the content and frequency of visits.
-NFP nurses assess their clients using the NFP Strengths and Risks Framework at every visit.
-Visit frequency is flexible and content is adapted to meet the needs of the client based on the client’s strengths, risks, and preferences.
+They assess clients at every visit using the NFP Strengths and Risks Framework.
+Visit frequency is flexible and the NFP nurses adapt content based on each client’s needs, strengths, risks, and preferences.
 Home visits typically last 60 to 75 minutes.

-The NFP program begins as early as possible in pregnancy, but not later than the end of the 28th week of pregnancy.
-Clients complete the program when the child turns 2 years old.
+The NFP program begins as early as possible in pregnancy but not later than the end of the 28th week.
+Clients complete the program on their child’s second birthday.

 Adaptations and enhancements

 With input from tribal communities, NFP has modified its outreach materials for tribal communities to reflect tribal members.
+All tribal communities review the materials to assure cultural relevance, and the NSO will work with tribes to adapt the materials based on the needs of their communities.
 In addition, NFP nurses participate in a community of practice with an internal consultant with expertise working with tribal communities.

 Model developer Dr. David Olds at the Prevention Research Center at the University of Colorado oversees adaptations to the model in collaboration with the NSO.
 Two adaptations are available.
-Implementing agencies may request to (1) enroll clients after the 28th week of gestation, and (2) serve clients who have had a previous live birth.
+Network partners may request to (1) enroll clients after the 28th week of pregnancy or (2) serve clients who have had a previous live birth.
 Dr. Olds and the Prevention Research Center also manage requests for enhancements to the model.

 Organizational requirements

-The NSO does not specify a type of agency that can implement the model.
-It does require, however, that implementing agencies be organizations known in the community for providing prevention services to low-income families.
+The NSO does not specify the type of agency that can implement the model.
+However, it does require that network partners be organizations known in the community for providing prevention services to families with low incomes.
 All agencies that want to implement NFP must submit an implementation plan demonstrating that the organization is prepared to implement the model with fidelity.

-The NSO requires implementing agencies to adhere to 19 fidelity standards.
-Please contact the model developer for additional information about these standards.
+The NSO requires network partners to adhere to 19 fidelity standards.
+Please contact the NSO for additional information about these standards.

 Staffing requirements

-Implementing agencies must have four types of staff: (1) nurse home visitors who conduct home visits with families, (2) nursing supervisors who supervise nurse home visitors, (3) an administrative assistant who manages data entry and other administrative tasks, and (4) a site administrator who oversees implementation of the model and sustainability of the program.
+Network partners must employ four types of staff: (1) NFP nurses who conduct home visits with families, (2) nursing supervisors who supervise the NFP nurses, (3) an administrative assistant who manages data entry and other administrative tasks, and (4) a site administrator who oversees implementation of the model and sustainability of the program.

-The NSO requires that nurse home visitors and nursing supervisors be registered professional nurses with a minimum of a bachelor’s degree in nursing.
+The NSO requires that NFP nurses and nursing supervisors be registered professional nurses with a minimum of a bachelor’s degree in nursing.
 The NSO prefers that supervisors have a master’s degree in nursing.

-The NSO requires that nurse home visitors complete three core education sessions, in both distance and in-person training formats.
+The NSO requires NFP nurses and nursing supervisors complete three core education sessions, in virtual and in-person training formats.
 The sessions take place over about nine months.
-Nursing supervisors must complete the same core education sessions as the nurse home visitors.
-They also must complete four introductory education sessions designed for supervisors, including two in-person sessions.
-Please contact the model developer for additional information about the pre-service training requirements.
+Nursing supervisors must also complete four introductory education sessions designed for supervisors, including two in-person sessions.
+Please contact the NSO for additional information about preservice training requirements.

-Supervisors receive topical, electronic team meeting education modules to use based on the training needs of their nursing teams.
-In addition, the NSO nurse consultant supports supervisors to create professional development plans for each nurse home visitor and to use the expertise of other professionals in their communities to meet unique team learning needs.
-Agencies and supervisors also have access to reports that support quality improvement by making data analysis and program performance monitoring more accessible and user-friendly.
-Please contact the model developer for additional information about the ongoing professional development requirements.
+Supervisors are provided with topical education modules to use during team meetings based on the training needs of their nursing teams.
+In addition, the NSO managers of nursing practice help supervisors create professional development plans for each NFP nurse and incorporate the expertise of other professionals in their communities to meet the unique learning needs of each team.
+Network partners and nurse supervisors also have access to reports of performance data to support quality improvement by making data analysis and program performance monitoring more accessible and user-friendly.
+Please contact the NSO for additional information about the ongoing professional development requirements.

 Where to find out more